 About the Experience Marketing category

 The use of mobile, interactive, or online components to create real-world brand immersion.
-This includes augmented reality, interactive kiosks, GPS technology, outdoor interactive signage, QR codes, and other environmental marketing that prompts users to interact with the web.
+This includes events, interactive kiosks, GPS technology, outdoor interactive signage, and other environmental marketing that prompts users to interact with the web.